Disadvantages of Mini Split Systems: What to Know

 Wall-Mounted Units Aren’t for Everyone

+Another downside?
+The look.
 Mini split systems come with visible wall-mounted units in every zone.
 Some homeowners here in Fredericksburg have told us they’d rather not see an HVAC unit in their main living space.
 While the sleek designs are better than they used to be, they still stand out in traditional homes.

 Temperature Control Can Vary by Room

-In theory, zoning is a big plus with mini splits.
-However, in practice, you can end up with inconsistent comfort when the installer doesn’t size or place each unit correctly.
+However, in practice, it can lead to inconsistent comfort when installers don’t size or place each unit correctly.
 Some rooms may feel cooler or warmer than others, depending on how the sun hits the home or how often doors stay closed.
 We always help our Fredericksburg clients plan for even coverage, but it does require extra thought upfront.

 Mini splits use advanced inverter technology.
 That’s part of what makes them so efficient—but it also makes them more complex to repair.
 Replacement parts may not be as easy to find, especially if you’re working with an off-brand system.
 At ALCO HVAC, we’re trained to work on most brands, but it’s worth considering before you commit.